Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 3.3.
 Proposed Solution
 A web-based debt repayment calculator and planner with the following key features:

-- **Multiple Repayment Strategies:** The tool includes the Snowball, Avalanche, and Snowflake strategies, allowing users to select the approach that best aligns with their financial goals.
-This flexibility ensures users can adopt a strategy that maximizes their debt repayment efficiency.
+- **Multiple Repayment Strategies:** Supports the Snowball, Avalanche, Debt-to-Interest Ratio, Cash Flow Index (CFI), Highest Monthly Payment, and Custom Strategies, allowing users to select the approach that best aligns with their financial goals.

-- **Multicurrency Support:** Recognizing the global nature of debt, DebtFreePlanner provides multicurrency support, making it suitable for users with loans in various currencies.
-This feature is especially valuable for expatriates, international students, and professionals managing debts across borders.

-- **Customizable Debt Plans:** Users can create and modify debt repayment plans according to their specific needs.
-The tool allows for one-time or recurring extra payments, adjustment of repayment priorities, and real-time progress tracking.
+- **Multicurrency Support:** With automatic exchange rate updates to meet global needs.

+- **Data-Driven Reports:** In the future, the application will feature reports that use data storytelling techniques to help users understand their debt repayment journey.

+- **Integration with YNAB:** The application will integrate with YNAB (You Need A Budget) and possibly Firefly III, facilitating updates to users’ plans.

+- **Multi-User Support:** In the future, DebtFreePlanner will include multi-user support, allowing households or financial advisors to manage multiple users’ debts under a single account.

+- **Multi-Device Support:** In the future, DebtFreePlanner will support seamless use across various devices, including Web, Android, and iOS platforms.

 ### 3.2.
 Competitive Landscape